Check-in Kiosk Technical Requirements

 CADMIUM RECOMMENDS

-Although the Kiosk app does not require a specific device size, a larger device can enhance the attendee experience.
+Although the Eventscribe Check-in app does not require a specific device size, a larger device can enhance the attendee experience.

 Tablet stand in landscape position